silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 engine in its choice of actual line breaks.
 This article is about how to determine those possible line break positions.

-There are three general methods used by applications to determine line breaking: character category based, hyphenation, and dictionary based.
+There are three general methods used by applications to determine line breaking: character category based, [hyphenation][glo-hyphenation], and dictionary based.

 ## Character category based

 The Unicode Consortium has created a standard that describes how to do algorithmic line breaking.
 Characters are categorised by their line breaking properties, and from these, rules decide where a line break may occur.
-Or in the case of UAX#14 (the Unicode specification), more commonly, where line breaks may not occur.
+Or in the case of [UAX #14: Unicode Line Breaking Algorithm][uni-utr14], more commonly, where line breaks may not occur.
 This algorithm handles languages that use inter word spaces very well.
 It handles punctuation, digits, hyphens, etc. Languages that do not have inter word spaces may use zero width spaces to mark word boundaries and then use this algorithm.

-A common library for doing line breaking is ICU and it has the capability to tailor the line breaking rules according to the needs of a particular language.
+A common library for doing line breaking is [ICU][uni-icu] and it has the capability to tailor the line breaking rules according to the needs of a particular language.
 It also has limited support for hyphenation and dictionary based line breaking.